nsyaghis/NsySafePass/README.md

 Warm regards,

-Naisya Aghis, the creator of this app.
+Naisya Aghis, the creator of this tool.

 ## How To Use